 What is Shamanism and Who is a Shaman?

-A person who practices shamanism can be defined as someone who sees in the dark (psychically, energetically).
+According to famous author and teacher Sandra Ingerman, a person who practices shamanism can be defined as someone who sees in the dark (psychically, energetically).
 Another description is someone who works in the unseen or spiritual realms.

 Shaman is actually a Tungus word that comes from Siberia.
 It is commonly used in reference to a person who has special abilities and training in working in these spiritual energetic realms for the healing of individuals, the betterment of their community, and for being of service to humanity.